objeck/objeck-lang/core/vm/arch/jit/arm64/README.md

 * V0-V7, V16-V31 - volatile NEON and FP registers
 * V8-V15 - callee saved registers (non-volatile, used for temp vars by compilers)

-The processor stack grows up, the memory manager was updated to accommodate.
+The processor stack grows up, memory manager was updated to accommodate.

 ### Security
 * macOS 11 has added security for buffer code execution